 GPS Tracking Devices in Mississippi: What’s Legal?

-Much like we laid out some parameters earlier about hidden cameras, we’re going to do the same thing regarding GPS tracking devices.
-We aren’t necessarily referring to a commercial GPS device installed by the manufacturer that requires a subscription fee.
+Much like we laid out some parameters earlier about hidden cameras, we are going to do the same thing regarding GPS tracking devices.
+We are not necessarily referring to a commercial GPS device installed by the manufacturer that requires a subscription fee.
 We’re also not talking about a GPS device that an automotive dealer may have installed on the vehicle to know where it is until the vehicle is paid off.
 We mean someone purchasing a GPS tracking device (or using a cell phone as a tracking device) that is then hidden on or in the vehicle without the knowledge of the driver.

 Generally speaking, these devices may be used if someone owns the vehicle in some way.
 For example, you place a GPS device on a car that is titled only in your name or that is jointly titled to you or another person.
-Mississippi law implies that they can’t be used to track another person because that could be constituted as stalking or aggravated stalking.
+Mississippi law implies that they cannot be used to track another person because that could be constituted as stalking or aggravated stalking.
 Mississippi is very clear in other laws about someone having a reasonable expectation of privacy.

 Because of the nature of what we do, we know that people live in a constant state of denial.
 “No one has a reason to do that to me.”
 The fact is that there are many reasons that someone may use a hidden camera, audio bug, or GPS tracking device to spy on you.
-If you’re involved in at least one of the following, you could easily be a target:
+If you are involved in at least one of the following, you could easily be a target: